 Assessments must include the leading of a suitably sized group (minimum of 3).
-The British Canoeing Awarding Body Advanced Surf Kayak Leader qualification is appropriate for leading others in advanced surf.
-This includes reefs, points, offshore breaks and sandy beaches, which may have significant hazards (e.g. rocks, strong rips, etc.) and may be remote and/or have difficult access.
-Waves may be powerful, steep, pitching, fast, hollow and heavy.
-Up to and above double overhead when seated in a kayak in the trough of the wave (or head high and above for a stand up surfer).
+The British Canoeing Awarding Body Surf Kayak Leader qualification is appropriate for leading others in moderate surf.
+This includes sections of sandy beaches free from significant hazards (e.g. rocks and strong rips) and easy access.
+Gentle, sloping and spilling waves, preferably peeling.
+Not pitching or dumping.
+Wave height should be no more than double overhead when seated in a kayak in the trough of the wave (head high for a stand up surfer).